 Flow has worked with the University of Auckland on a range of projects and we continue to provide ongoing traffic and transportation advice to the largest university in New Zealand.
 The large size of the University and the location in the heart of Auckland City means it is important to promote a wide range of travel options for students, to promote accessibility.

+The Block.
 Flow was responsible for providing transport engineering advice in support of the fourth to seventh series’ of the television series ‘The Block’, each filmed in a different location across Auckland.
 This included providing technical advice to support the design process, assessing the transport effects in support of the resource consent process, developing Temporary Traffic Management Plans for the construction and television production, preparing temporary road resolutions and liaising with Auckland Transport, Auckland Council and the local communities.

 The 2011 Rugby World Cup was a major sporting and social event in Auckland, with thousands of rugby fans flocking to the city to attend games, associate events and social functions.
 Flow’s sports mad team enjoyed their involvement in several important roles in planning for the Rugby World Cup events held in Auckland.